BHP: Billiton

-Billiton Maatschappij was founded 29 September 1860, when its articles of association were approved by a meeting of shareholders in the Groot Keizershof hotel in The Hague, Netherlands.
-Two months later, the company acquired mineral rights to the Billiton (Belitung) and Bangka Islands in the Netherlands Indies archipelago off the eastern coast of Sumatra.
+Billiton Maatschappij was founded 29 September 1860, when its articles of association were approved by a meeting of shareholders in the hotel in The Hague, Netherlands.
+Two months later, the company acquired mineral rights to the Belitung (formerly Billiton) and Bangka Islands in the Netherlands Indies archipelago off the eastern coast of Sumatra.

 Billiton's initial ventures included tin and lead smelting in the Netherlands, followed in the 1940s by bauxite mining in Indonesia and Suriname.
 In 1970, Shell acquired Billiton.
 Billiton opened a tin smelting and refining plant in Phuket, Thailand, named Thaisarco (for Thailand Smelting And Refining Company, Limited).

 In 1994, South Africa's Gencor acquired the mining division of Billiton excluding the downstream metal division.
 Billiton was divested from Gencor in 1997, and was amalgamated with Gold Fields in 1998.
 In 1997, Billiton plc became a constituent of the FTSE 100 Index and in 2001 Billiton plc merged with the Broken Hill Proprietary Company Limited (BHP) to form BHP Billiton.